 The awarding of a contestant’s rerun is the sole decision of Judge No. 1.
 At each show, judges will be designated as Judge No. 1, Judge No. 2, and/or Judge No. 3.
 This will be decided upon prior to the start of competition.
 Judge No. 1 will call for a rerun to the secretary and the clock will stop.
 Uses of a whistle, walkie talkie’s, short waive radios or waving a white flag is good for this signal.
-A new animal will be turned out to the contestant, thirty (30) seconds will be added to his time and he will complete his competition from where he left off in the original time-frame allotted, i.e. (the clock was stopped when the judge called for a rerun, now the contestant will start form that point and go forward until he reaches the 5 minute limit).
+A new animal will be turned out to the contestant, thirty (30) seconds will be added to his time and he will complete his competition from where he left off in the original time-frame allotted, i.e. (the clock was stopped when the judge called for a rerun, now the contestant will start form that point and go forward until he reaches the 5-minute limit).
 A rerun animal is only given if he is unworkable or leaves the arena working floor.
 Unworkable is defined as an animal that, for any reason, does not let the contestant exhibit his/her horse at all.
 Examples of this are animals that immediately fight the contestant’s horse or enter the arena and simply refuse to move.
-Awarding a contestant a new animal is the sole discretion of the designated judge and is only intended in the event of an unworkable animal.
+Awarding a new animal to a contestant is the sole discretion of the designated judge and is only intended in the event of an unworkable animal.
 Under no circumstances will a rerun be awarded if it is the contestant’s fault that the animal is tired, out of air, run down, or overworked to the point he doesn’t care to move, etc. Judges please keep this in mind – we are also judging the cowboy’s ability to recognize these things and adjust his run accordingly.
 This is a ranch horse and cowboy event designed to replicate how they work together out on the range.

 A judge will stop any run which shows excessive danger, including any abuse to horse or cow.
 Equipment failure that poses danger to the horse or rider will terminate the run.
 Separation of horse and rider due to the horse falling or the rider falling off the horse will terminate a run.
 Separation of horse and rider does not apply to retrieving a dropped rope prior to casting first loop.